 Sources

-- CoinGecko — ASI — token data
+- CoinGecko — ASI Token — ASI token market data and conversion rates.

-- Fetch.ai Docs — component protocol reference
+- Fetch.ai Documentation — component protocol reference for autonomous economic agents.